AdobeDocs/commerce-extensibility/src/pages/app-development/index.md

 # Extensibility in Adobe Commerce

 Adobe Commerce is known for its flexibility and extensibility, allowing businesses to adapt their e-commerce platforms to their unique needs.
 With the evolving demands of e-commerce, Adobe Commerce offers various methods for extending its capabilities.
 These methods can be broadly categorized into **in-process, out-of-process, and hybrid** extensibility.
-Each approach has its own set of advantages and use cases, and understanding them is crucial for developers and businesses looking to maximize their platform's potential.
+Adobe recommends using the out-of-process extensibility method where possible due to its ease of maintenance.

 ## In-process extensibility